 5-HTP should not be taken with antidepressants unless the consumption is supervised by a physician or doctor, because 5-HTP can increase the activity of these medications.

-You should avoid taking 5-HTP if you are pregnant, breastfeeding a baby, or if you have a serious cardiovascular disease.
+You should avoid taking 5-HTP if you are pregnant, lactating, or if you have a serious cardiovascular disease.

 High 5-HTP doses can increase the serotonin levels in blood, which can cause temporary nausea.
 You must never take more than 900mg of 5-HTP per day.